Okanagan brothers recognized with medals of bravery for saving four from drowning in 2013 - Lake Country Calendar

-Two brothers from the Okanagan were honored by the Governor-General on Thursday for their heroic acts in 2013.
+Two brothers from the Okanagan were honoured by the governor general on Thursday for their heroic acts in 2013.

 Wynden and Stayton Danylowich helped rescue four people from drowning when the strong currents of Vernon creek swept three boys under the ages of 12 into the rough waters of Wood Lake.